davidaharlow/web-crawler/README.md

 ### Requirements

 The only requirement of this application is the Node Package Manager.
-All other dependencies (including the AWS SDK for Node.js) can be installed with:
+All other dependencies can be installed with:

 ```
 npm install